The short answer: Yes! :)

 When to add fragrance oil?

 When do I add the fragrance oil to the wax?
 This is a super important question that every candle-maker needs to understand.
-Adding the fragrance at a higher temperature than the fragrance oils flash point may risk that the scent is evaporated and that the candle's scent is degraded.
-Adding the oils at too low a temperature may prevent the fragrance oil from dissolving and binding to the wax.
+Adding the fragrance at a higher temperature than the fragrance oils flash point may risk the scent being evaporated and the candle's scent being degraded.
+On the other hand, adding the oils at too low a temperature may prevent the fragrance oil from dissolving and binding to the wax.
 The general recommendation is to add the fragrance oil to the wax at about 175-185° Fahrenheit (80-85° Celsius).
-However, different fragrances may have different flashpoints, and if the flashpoint is lower than 185° Fahrenheit, we recommend adding the oil just below the flash point and then mix the wax and oil for at least two minutes.
+However, different fragrances may have different flashpoints, and if the flashpoint is lower than 185° Fahrenheit, we recommend adding the oil just below the flash point and then mixing the wax and oil for at least two minutes.

 When to add color dye to the wax?

-If you want to add color dye to the candle, the recommended wax temperature is 185 degrees Fahrenheit to make sure the dye dissolves properly.
+If you want to add candle dye, the recommended wax temperature is 185 degrees Fahrenheit to ensure the dye dissolves appropriately.

 At what temperature to pour the wax?